 11. Too much candy?
 Certain organizations send care packages to troops or accept candy donations.

-13. Recycle candy wrappers through the “Trick or Trash” program.
+13. Recycle candy wrappers through the “Trash or Treasure” program.

 14. And yes, you can even recycle costumes: organize a school or neighborhood costume swap.